NEW STUDENT ADVISORS ARE THE HEART OF

 Eligibility Requirements

-2. You must be able to complete all commitments to Spring Quarter training, including Blue Training Day (Sunday, April 28th), training week, retreat and all sessions during the summer.
+2. You must be able to complete all commitments to Spring Quarter training, including Blue Training Day (Sunday, April 27 9am – 5pm), Summer Training, retreat and all sessions during the summer.

-3. You must be able to work during the summer (you are expected to work at least 25 hours per week in the summer)
+3. You must be able to work during the summer (you are expected to work at least 15-30 hours per week in the summer).

 Salary